gjuchault/typescript-service-starter/CONTRIBUTING.md

 **GitHub issues**

-If you encounter a problem with this library or if you have a new feature you'd like to see in this project, please create [a new issue](https://github.com/gjuchault/typescript-service-starter/issues/new/choose).
+If you encounter a problem with this service or if you have a new feature you'd like to see in this project, please create [a new issue](https://github.com/gjuchault/typescript-service-starter/issues/new/choose).

 **GitHub Pull requests**